-The project started with a conversation with Ysgol Bro Pedr, Lampeter, the opportunity to meet a need in that school, and sponsorship from Western Power Distribution and Culture Step, through Arts and Business.
-Later, a national scheme was established in response to increasing demand, and by assessing the interest by means of an open call out.
+The project started with a conversation with Ysgol Bro Pedr, Lampeter, discussing the opportunity to meet a need in that school, and sponsorship from Western Power Distribution and Culture Step, through Arts and Business.
 Read the story here

 “It has been an incredible opportunity for our pupils to work on a short film originating from their own ideas.
 It’s wonderful to watch them, and to see them developing ideas, growing in confidence, and working together through the medium of Welsh in every session.
 They are all enjoying themselves and ask me every day when the next session will be.”
 Stephanie Williams, Ysgol Plasmawr, Cardiff.